 9. Have a cup of tea.
 In my humble opinion, tea and toast are an absolutely essential part of the postnatal period, and because no-one else had given this important topic the research attention I felt it needed, I researched it myself.

-10. Post pictures to facebook.
-Now let’s be clear though… I’m not saying I think this is necessarily the best way for a family to spend their first moments together, but I really do believe that there are sound scientific, physiological reasons to return to the practice of leaving the umbilical cord intact for a while after the baby is born.
-So if it’s a case of choosing whether to start uploading baby’s first pictures or cut the cord first, I’d reach for the smartphone before the scissors 😉
+10. Take a picture.
+Now let’s be clear though… I’m not saying I think that making the baby a social media account is necessarily the best way for a family to spend their first moments together, but I really do believe that there are sound scientific, physiological reasons to return to the practice of leaving the umbilical cord intact for a while after the baby is born.
+So if it’s a case of choosing whether to start on baby’s first pictures or cut the cord first, I’d reach for the smartphone before the scissors 😉

 If you’ve got a bit of time and want to learn more about delayed cord clamping, check out Alan Greene’s TED talk… And as ever, feel free to debate, disagree or add your own!